Occupational Therapist Visa Sponsorship Jobs in New Hampshire

 Which companies sponsor visas for occupational therapists in New Hampshire?

-Dartmouth Health (based in Lebanon), Concord Hospital, Elliot Health System in Manchester, and Southern New Hampshire Health have all sponsored occupational therapists through H-1B or EB-3 pathways.
+Dartmouth Health (based in Lebanon), Concord Hospital, Elliot Health System in Manchester, and Southern New Hampshire Health have all sponsored occupational therapists through H-1B visa or EB-3 pathways.
 Pediatric therapy groups and school-based contractors also hire internationally, though sponsorship capacity varies by organization size and current staffing needs.

 Which visa types are most common for occupational therapist roles in New Hampshire?